 We have some evidence from studies of other human coronaviruses that antibody levels tend to meaningfully wane after a year or two post-infection, and people can be reinfected around then.
 Even a year’s worth of protection would be more helpful than a few months, given ongoing efforts to create an effective vaccine as soon as possible.

 For instance, a study recently published in Nature Medicine looked at blood samples collected from 149 recovered patients an average 39 days post-illness.
 Though most of these patients seemed to have relatively low levels of neutralizing antibodies, the researchers still found that they provided “potent antiviral activity” in all patients tested.

-Another consideration is memory B cells, which help quickly ramp up the immune system, including antibody production, in response to reinfection.
+Another consideration is the presence of memory B cells, which help quickly ramp up the immune system, including antibody production, in response to reinfection.
 Even if someone’s active antibody levels to the virus behind covid-19 do fade quickly, it’s possible that their bodies will still marshal a potent, rapid defense against the virus as soon it tries to infect them again.
 This response might not prevent reinfection, but it should make the second go-around easier to handle.